 \subsection{Arbitrary $\TT$-varieties and divisorial fans}

-We recall the main facts of the description of non necessarily affine $\TT$-varieties given in \cite{AHS08} in terms of divisorial fans.
-To describe non-affine $\TT$-varieties, we need to describe first $\TT$-invariant open embedding.
+We recall the main facts of the description of not necessarily affine $\TT$-varieties given in \cite{AHS08} in terms of divisorial fans.
+To describe non-affine $\TT$-varieties, we need to describe first $\TT$-invariant open embeddings.

 Let $\Delta$ be a $\sigma$-polyhedron in $N_\QQ$ and let $e\in \sigma^\vee$.
 The face of $\Delta$ defined by $e$ is the set